We don’t support this browser anymore.

 Our view

-Despite the improvements, there are still challenges to navigate.
-Last we heard, active customer numbers have declined 14% year-on-year.
-This means for now, profitability and cash flow will have to come from streamlining current operations and squeezing more out of each customer.
+Despite some early signs of progress, there are still plenty of challenges to navigate.
+Active customer numbers fell 16% year-on-year, partly due to the shift in focus away from less profitable items and customers.
+This means for now, improvements in profitability and cash flow will have to come from streamlining current operations and squeezing more out of each customer.

-This needs to be managed carefully.
-Other retailers like Next, Shein and Temu are closing the gap, and compromising on what gives ASOS an advantage in service, like convenient delivery and returns, could impact long-term growth.
-The intense competition could also signal downward pressure on pricing, which may further hamper efforts to rebuild the bottom line.
+This transition needs to be managed carefully.
+Other retailers like Next, Shein and Temu are closing the gap.
+Compromising on what gives ASOS an advantage in service, like convenient delivery and returns, could impact long-term growth.
+The intense competition could also put downward pressure on pricing, which may further hamper efforts to rebuild the bottom line.

-And, as part of the profitability drive, ASOS reallocated resources away from international markets, where extensive investment has so far yielded weak results.
+As part of the profitability drive, ASOS pulled back on investment in international markets.
 But cutting costs in areas like this could be problematic in the long run.
-International markets, especially the US, hold the key to the group's future growth, and sacrificing investment in these markets now could come back to bite ASOS when conditions recover.
+Given international markets, especially the US, hold the key to the group's future growth, sacrificing investment in these markets now could come back to bite ASOS in the future.

 ASOS key facts